cyjake/ceaseless/README.md

 $ lessc foo.less                    # generate foo.css respectively
 ```

-Besides, Less.js doesnot support fancy features like live compiling,
+Besides, Less.js does not support fancy features like live compiling,
-Which I enjoyed alot whilst usign the sass gem from the Ruby land.
+Which I enjoyed alot whilst using the sass gem from the Ruby land.

 So here's this npm module.